Security

 </script>

 This is useful for auxiliary modes needed only in one place to define parsing.
-Note that such modes often don’t have className
+Note that such modes often don’t have className and hence won’t generate a separate <span> in the resulting markup.
+This is similar in effect to noMarkup: true.
+All existing languages have been refactored accordingly.

 Test file test.html has at last become a real test.
 Now it not only puts the detected language name under the code snippet but also tests if it matches the expected one.
 Test summary is displayed right above all language snippets.